octoblu/removing-the-human-problem-the-meshblu-way/channels-as-devices.md

 So Peter visits Octoblu and to add a new Twitter device.
 He gets bounced out to the **twitter-service** to start the process.

-The first thing that the **twitter-service** will need to do is verify that Peter has control over the Octoblu twitter account.
-It does this via Oauth 2.0, resulting in a twitter `account_id` and an `access_token`.
+The first thing that the **twitter-service** will need to do is verify that Peter has control over the Octoblu Twitter account.
+It does this via Oauth 2.0, resulting in a Twitter `account_id` and an `access_token`.

 The **twitter-service** creates a new **Credentials Device** to store the `account_id` and `access_token` in encrypted form.
 The **twitter-service** adds a `message.received` webhook to the **Credentials Device** with `generateAndForwardMeshbluCredentials`, so that it will post up to the **twitter-service** with a `uuid` and `token` of the **Credentials Device** whenever it receives a message.
 Peter does not get access to this device.